ElvUI-WotLK/ElvUI/README.md

 The more info you provide, the better and faster support you will receive.

 ### I would like to request a feature.
 Where do I go?
-This repository created to reproduce original functional of ElvUI.
+This repository has been created to reproduce the original functions of ElvUI.
 <br />
-If you want to request some feature post in the [ElvUI_Enhanced](https://github.com/ElvUI-WotLK/ElvUI_Enhanced/issues)
+If you want to request a feature, post in the [ElvUI_Enhanced](https://github.com/ElvUI-WotLK/ElvUI_Enhanced/issues)
 <br />
-If you want to request for changes of the existing **ElvUI** functional post in the [ElvUI_CustomTweaks](https://github.com/ElvUI-WotLK/ElvUI_CustomTweaks/issues)
+If you want to request for a change of an existing **ElvUI** function, post in the [ElvUI_CustomTweaks](https://github.com/ElvUI-WotLK/ElvUI_CustomTweaks/issues)

 ### I have a suggestation/problem with ElvUI_"PluginName".
 Where do I go?
-Create issue in the bug tracker of [ElvUI](https://github.com/ElvUI-WotLK)_"PluginName" repository.
+Create an issue at the bug tracker of [ElvUI](https://github.com/ElvUI-WotLK)_"PluginName" repository.

 ### ElvUI conflicting with "AddonName".
-Make sure you're using latest available version of "AddonName" for WotLK before creating ticket about it.
+Make sure you're using the latest available version of "AddonName" for WotLK before creating a ticket about it.

 ### Can you backport "AddonName" to WotLK?
-The only purpose of the ElvUI-WotLK is to improve the backported version of ElvUI and its plugins.
+The only purpose of ElvUI-WotLK is to improve the backported version of ElvUI and its plugins.

 ## FAQ RU: